stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Further customisation is possible by creating a subclass of :py:class:`Stoner.PlotFornats.DefaultPlotStyle` and overriding the
 :py:meth:`Stoner.PlotFornats.DefaultPlotStyle.customise` method and :py:meth:`Stoner.PlotFornats.DefaultPlotStyle.customise_axes` method.

+The seaborn paclage offers many options for producing visually appealing plots with a higher level abstraction of the matplotlib api/
+The :py:class:`SeabornPlotStyle` template class offers a quick interface to using this.
+It takes attributes :py:attr:`SeabornPlotStyle.stylename`, :py:attr:`SeabornPlotStyle.context` and :py:attr:`SeabornPlotStyle.palette` to set the corresponding seaborn settings.

 Making Multi-plot Figures
 -------------------------